-- What do you think about the last presentation? - How did you like the discussion about....? - How do you find this meeting so far? - I've heard John is going to present later, do you know what's his
+- What do you think about last presentation?

+- How did you like to discussion about....?

+- How do you find this meeting so far?

+- I've heard John is going to present later, do you know what's his

-You can say:
+You can sav: